foby/aws-ecs-public-dns/README.md

 In your ECS console, select your cluster and add the tags

-* hostedZoneId (the hosted zone id of your public DNS namespace)
+* hostedZoneId (the hosted zone id of your public DNS namespace, for example `Z1OAI7EUAR14MP`)
-* domain (the domain name of your public DNS namespace)
+* domain (the domain name of your public DNS namespace, for example `foby.org`)

 ## Demo